 A study of micro organisms, in particular, bacteria, involving their structure and function at the molecular level, and interaction of these organisms with humans and their environment.
-Prerequisite: BIOL 1003.
+Prerequisite: BIOL 1003 or ZOOL 2003.
 Knowledge of basic chemistry strongly recommended.
 Lecture three hours.
 (F, S, Su)